Experience & Education

 Effective therapy is a skillful application of safe human connection, science, & creativity

-We can’t come out of the woods without the arduous hike through it.
+We can’t come out of the woods without the hike through it.
 The good news is you don’t have to go it alone.
 My approach offers a warm, non-judgmental, and compassionate presence, curious questions, and sturdy support for processing through emotions and distressing experiences.
-This can allow individuals to break free of less helpful patterns and build new, more secure ways of being.
+This can allow individuals to break free of less helpful patterns and build more secure ways of being in relationship with our Self, others, and the world.

 I draw knowledge from my education, career trainings, and therapy certifications.
 As a fellow human on this truly chaotic earth, I also draw from the learned wisdom of my ongoing personal healing and growth process.
 For therapy to be effective, I have found that it takes a therapist who is able to see you and connect to your needs.
 Then with you, apply specific evidence-based approaches (the science) along with honing your unique experiences and strengths (the creativity) to support your healing process.